Jonathon-Fleming/ToxPi-GIS/README.md

 **Script Instructions(Path 1):**
 Use the script to automatically produce predesigned feature layers containing interactive ToxPi features using the output of the ToxPi GUI as input.

 Steps:
 1A.
-Load raw data into the [ToxPi GUI](https://toxpi.org/) 2A.
+Load raw data into the [ToxPi GUI](https://toxpi.org/)
+2A.
 Analyze data and output results file to a CSV
 3A.
-Run ToxPi_Model.py using the ToxPi GUI CSV output as input
+Run ToxPi_Model.py from windows command prompt using the following commands and the ToxPi GUI CSV output as input "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment)
+  python ToxPi_Model.py location\infile location\outfile.lyrx (Used to run script)
+General Troubleshooting:
-*
+* Error when accessing environment

 1. Use the [ToxPi GUI](https://toxpi.org/) to analyze your data and obtain an output csv file.